CodeVigilant/parameter_finder/README.md

 # parameter_finder
-a script to find all paramters used in a php file and craft a request based on that.
+a script to find all parameters, GET,POST,REQUEST,COOKIE used in a php file and craft a request based on that.

 ## Commandline Usage